Do you know that every time a person searches your blog you could make money?

 Diogo Iglésias

 Different way of doing it i suppose.
 I modified Google Adsense for Search’s given code to suit my site.
-You can test it out and see how it works.
+You can test it out and see how it works. :D The difference between mine and Diogo’s is that his search is on the WP page but mine is part of the theme.

 Anyway, it really helps in earning.
-Now instead of being searched by Wordpress, the search is done by Google and I do earn from it.
+Now instead of being searched by WordPress, the search is done by Google and I do earn from it.
 I just got $0.24 from a click in the search today.

 Nice guide.
 However for some reason my Google Custom Search refuses to display the banner above the results and also I get no adsense ads displayed.
 I did give some keywords…